 Within Necrópolis Cristóbal Colón you will find allocations to masons guilds, fireman’s guilds or a particular corporations workers.
 Even legal fraternities stand in for lawyers who didn’t make enough money to be worthy of their own plot.

-Perhaps itself admissible as evidence that lawyers do go to heaven.
+Perhaps itself admissible as evidence, that lawyers do go to heaven.

-Significant Figures in Necrópolis Cristóbal Colón
+Significant Figures Interred In Colón Cemetery

-There are many historically significant figures interred at Necrópolis Cristóbal Colón but one in particular stood out to me.
+There are many historically significant figures interred at Necrópolis Cristóbal Colón, but one in particular stood out to me.
 That was Carlos Manuel de Céspedes.

-On the gate by entry to his mausoleum one finds the inscription ‘por mi no habra derramiento de sangre Cubana ni intervencion extranjera‘.
-Which translates as ‘for me there will be no shedding of Cuban blood or external intervention’.
+On the gate by entry to Céspedes mausoleum one finds the inscription ‘por mi no habra derramiento de sangre Cubana ni intervencion extranjera‘.
+Which translates as ‘for me there will be no shedding of Cuban blood or external intervention‘.

 Most Americans know about the revolution in 1959.
 And most Americans believe that everything was hunky dory in Cuba before those nasty revolutionaries.
 Most Americans even seem to believe that Fulgencio Batista’s government was the rightfully elected government of Cuba.